nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/ArchitectureDiagram.png" width="280" />

-The *Architecture Diagram* given above explains the high-level design of the App.
+*Figure A.0.1: Architecture Diagram that explains high-level design of the App.*

 Given below is a quick overview of the components and how they interact with each other.